SpiliosDimakopoulos/F-CVRP_Operational_Research/README.md

 # Family Capacitated Vehicle Routing Problem (F-CVRP) Solver

-Hey there! 👋 This is our solution for the F-CVRP problem we worked on for our Operations Research course.
-We tried to make it as efficient as possible while keeping it easy to understand.
+Hey there!
+This is our solution for the F-CVRP problem we worked on for our Operations Research course.

-## What's This All About?
+The problem we have to solve: imagine you're running a delivery service but your customers are organized into "families" like neighborhoods or groups.
+You need to visit a specific number of customers from each family and your delivery trucks have limited space!

-So, we had this cool problem to solve: imagine you're running a delivery service, but with a twist!
-Your customers are organized into "families" (like neighborhoods or groups), and you need to visit a specific number of customers from each family.
-Oh, and your delivery trucks have limited space, so you can't overload them!
+The problem we will solve is a delivery service but your customers are organized into "families" like neighborhoods or groups.
+You need to visit a specific number of customers from each family and your delivery trucks have limited space!

 ## How We Solved It